UPPI & DRDF Conduct July 2019 SPSS Training

-Demographic Research and Development Foundation, in collaboration with the The UP Population Institute, will be conducting a Training on Data Analysis using SPSS on April 17-20, 2018 for a maximum of 15 individual registrants.
+Demographic Research and Development Foundation, in collaboration with the The UP Population Institute, will be conducting a Training on Data Analysis using SPSS on July 30 to August 2, 2019 fo for a maximum of 15 individual registrants.

 Said training is designed to provide an intensive introduction to the latest version of the Statistical Package for the Social Sciences (SPSS), now known as IBM SPSS Statistics.
 SPSS is a user-friendly Windows-based statistical software and a powerful and versatile tool for data analysis.
 The training combines lecture and hands-on laboratory sessions and involves an analysis of a subset of a large dataset.